 Leave the thorough cleaning of your office to a cleaning service.

 The best, most efficient way to keep your office clean and germ-free is to hire experts who could do the cleaning and maintenance for you!
-There are lots of cleaning services that would leave no time for grime for your office.
+There are lots of commercial cleaning services that would leave no time for grime for your office.
 Ahem.